Help us to expand culturally responsive training

 Why is Mental Health First Aid raising funds?

-Since 2007, the Aboriginal and Torres Strait Islander Mental Health First Aid® Program has empowered communities with culturally safe training to support First Nations peoples experiencing mental health problems or crises.
+Since 2007, the Aboriginal and Torres Strait Islander Mental Health First Aid® Program has empowered communities with culturally responsive training to support First Nations peoples experiencing mental health problems or crises.

 Developed by and for Aboriginal and Torres Strait Islander peoples, this program recognises the importance of social and emotional wellbeing, community connection, and culturally informed care.

-But the need is growing and we want to do more.
-Your donation will help us expand the reach of this vital program, train more instructors in community, and build the capacity of more Australians to provide support through a culturally safe lens.
+But the need is growing and we must do more.
+Your donation will help us expand the reach of this vital program, train more instructors in community, and build the capacity of more Australians to provide support through a culturally informed lens.

 Is my donation tax-deductible?